khokanuzzaman/react-native-zero-permission-picker/example/README.md

 # Zero Permission Picker Example App

-This is a working example demonstrating how to use the `react-native-zero-permission-picker` package.
+This is a working example demonstrating how to use the `react-native-files-picker` package.

 ## Features Demonstrated